ThoughtWorks-School-Showcase/js-oo-step-by-step/README.md

 NPM

 ## How to begin：
-Open your terminal, change into any path and clone this repository:
+Open your terminal, change to any path and clone this repository:
 ```
 git clone repo_of_this_template
 ```